 In both cases a is assigned the value 12 but in the second case Matlab doesn't say anything about it.
 Very often in Matlab you want something done and you want Matlab to be quiet about it.
-Notice in all the following chapters when and why there are semicolons sometimes but not other times.
-Experiment and see!

-Published with MATLAB® 8.0
+Published with MATLAB® R2016b